From the Corner of His Eye: Angel White

 Angel White is the daughter of Seraphim White and Seraphim's rapist, Junior Cain.
 She was adopted by Celestina, her aunt.
 She and Bartholomew become friends almost immediately.
 Celestina, Wally, and her grandmother, Grace, later move in next door.
 She, like Tom and Barty, can see other realities but also has the ability to push people into other worlds, which she only does once and she has no way to bring them back.
 She finally ends her father's reign of terror by pushing him into another world, which she says was a picture she drew of giant insects.

 Edom Isaacson

-Edom Isaacson, as stated above is the identical twin brother of Jacob as well as Agnes' older brother.
+Edom Isaacson, as stated above is the identical twin brother of Jacob as well as Agnes's older brother.
 He often recites terrible natural disasters (floods, hurricanes, earthquakes, etc.) from the past to a mostly unwilling audience.
 As a child, he received an award for roses, but his father (who considered striving to better one's self a sin) beat him and tried to force him to eat some of the roses.
 After Agnes marries Joey, Joey takes him to town and buys him all the materials he needs to start his own rose garden.
 Edom later marries Agnes's English student and good friend Maria Gonzalez, a Mexican woman, and he opens his own florist's shop.